 Malnutrition can occur in a few different ways: food might be withheld or given in smaller portions as a punishment in a case of abuse, it might not have the necessary nutritional value, or the nursing home may not give enough food to residents on a regular basis.
 Despite dietary restrictions, food in nursing homes should be adequately proportioned, full of vitamins and minerals, and appetizing.
 If your loved one is refusing to eat or showing signs of malnutrition, speak to a Kansas City nursing home abuse attorney right away.

 Although malnutrition in a nursing home may be difficult to notice, our nursing home abuse and neglect attorneys have represented dozens of victims of elderly malnutrition.
 When nursing home abuse and neglect comes into mind, you may not think of malnutrition.
 However, the sustenance a care facility gives your loved one can make or break a carefully balanced health situation.

 Changes within the nursing home system begin with a single lawsuit.
 If your loved one is suffering from malnutrition, don’t hesitate to call us at (816) 832-4688.
 We’ll meet with you for a free case evaluation and discuss your situation in detail.
-Contact us over the phone, via email, or online today.
+Contact our Kansas City malnutrition lawyers over the phone, via email, or online today.